 - Learn to care for themselves.

-Often, I see many children playing at home or in other classroom environments using kitchen sets and fake food.
-While this may be fun, it removes so many of the important aspects that cooking with real food offers.
-Giving a child the opportunity to understand and engage in the process of preparing a meal is so beneficial.
+Kitchen play sets and pretend food can be fun, but they don’t offer nearly the learning benefits that cooking with real food does.
+Giving a child the opportunity to understand and engage in the process of preparing a meal is so an important Montessori practice.

 Cooking with real food allows a child to understand where food comes from.
 For instance, when a child squeezes oranges to make juice, they not only feel the different textures of the fruit, smell the orange, and see the juice come out, but they also get to reap the benefits of their hard work, as they enjoy a fresh glass of orange juice!